ssr-yuki/ssr-yuki.github.io/index.md

 - email: `onishi <at> furo <dot> org`
 - Address: Building #8 8F, 2-17-1 Tsudanuma, Narashino, Chiba 275-0016, Japan

-Currently I only accept reviewer/editor invitations from academic communities.
+Currently I only accept reviewer/editor/speaker invitations from academic communities and my friends.

 Do NOT send me any student applications.
-Our research centre does not open students positions.
+Our research centre has neither educational programs nor student positions except for part-time jobs.